WHY INSEL ISLAND

-Our gallery is deeply inspired by Insel-Verlag and named after it.
+Our community is deeply inspired by Insel-Verlag and named after it.
 We hope to carry forward their spirit: selecting, presenting, and selling what I genuinely believe and appreciate.
-I hope it becomes not just a gallery, but a community where people can share and connect.
+I hope it becomes not just a website and online store, but a community where people can share and connect.

 A LETTER FROM OUR FOUNDER

 I am a Google software engineer and ex-chair of Google MTV Women@Comms.
 I am also a mom to a 5-year-old boy, and a lifestyle blogger.
 Even though working in a fast-moving industry, I embrace the slow and simple living style after work.

 I traveled to many places and stayed longer to experience the local culture and life.
 Every time I visit a place, the most exciting thing is to explore the local galleries and germ stores.
 Those little things I brought home carry the city's vibe and memories.

 In those galleries, I met many wonderful undiscovered local artists and artisans, most of whom are women.
 They can always find the potential in nature-based materials and create excellent arts and designs.
 Their work has strong vitality and rich imagination.
 The details, uniqueness, and passion expressed in the results are very different from those massive productions.
 Even better, they are all handmade, which does not hurt the environment.